mkdyderski/Letters/README.md

 * erum_workshop_confirmation.Rnw
 * erum_participation_confirmation.Rnw

 To compile these documents run `codes/docs_examples.R`.
-Creation of original documents are based on Google Sheet (Google Form) and require the following packages:
+The creation of original documents is based on a Google Sheet (Google Form) and requires the following packages:

 ```
 library('googlesheets')